 Because patients and their attendants are spending an extended period of time in enclosed spaces in our clinic (and are breathing and talking while they are in those enclosed spaces), it is important that we do everything we can to minimize shedding of potentially infectious respiratory droplets.
 Face coverings are a very important means of accomplishing this goal.
 (Please note face masks with unfiltered one way valves will not be permitted.)

 If you are not able to wear a mask

 If you have a physical or mental health concern that makes wearing a face covering impossible for you, we regret that we will not be able to offer in-person/indoor services to you at this time.
 Please alert us as soon as possible so that we can convert your appointment to a telemedicine session.
 You will not be admitted to our building without a face covering.

 Other steps we are taking to keep you safe

-In addition to requiring that all individuals (staff, patients, and patient attendants) wear face covering at all times, we have also increased outdoor air ventilation, are running air purifiers (our filters employ HEPA filtration, UV-C, and bipolar ionization) in all rooms round the clock, and are maintaining indoor humidity in the optimal range of 40-60%.
+In addition to requiring that all individuals (staff, patients, and patient attendants) wear face covering at all times, we have also modified our HVAC system to increase outdoor air ventilation, are running high-power air purifiers (our filters employ HEPA filtration, UV-C, and bipolar ionization) in all rooms round the clock, and are maintaining indoor humidity in the optimal range of 40-60%.
 Although there is not yet widespread consensus that HEPA filtration, UV-C sanitization, bipolar ionization, and/or indoor humidity reduces the transmission of COVID-19, experience with other pathogens (including influenza and measles) suggests that these are prudent steps to take.